dima666Sik/test-task-ind/readme.md

 1. For using this project, you need to start the tg-bot (or use your own tg bot).
 You can do it using the 'docker-compose up' command to start this container.
 > [!IMPORTANT]
-> <br>Please find your bot token and use it in the second module of app.
+> Please find your bot token and use it in the second module of app.
 > You should to input in console (in current implementation)
 > it can be changed... <br>After it your <b>Telegram Client</b> will be able to read the messages from bot.
 2.